 Non-Degree students may not live in Calvary housing.
 To live in Calvary housing, students are required to be degree-seeking students and taking at least six hours for credit.
-Appeal may be made in writing to the College Student Deans Office.
+Appeal may be made in writing to the Student Services Office.

-International Applicants can be new or re-enrolling.
+International Students

 Calvary University is authorized by the U.S. Citizenship and Immigration Services to enroll non-immigrant students.
 International students must pursue a degree or certificate.
-Additional admission requirements apply to international students; instructions may be found at www.calvary.edu.